MB-999/query-lens/README.md

 1. Open Safari and go to Safari > Preferences > Extensions
 2. Enable "Allow Unsigned Extensions" (for development)
-3. Click "+" and select the `safari-version` directory
+3. Click "Add Temporary Extension" and select the `safari-version` directory
 4. Enable the QueryLens extension

 ## Usage